cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 -

+## General Recommendations

+- Have someone or yourself in your community/family/friend group who is the IT person.
+Most families have an "IT dad" since it's a more popular career with men.
+- If they do A LOT of marketing, they likely have other intentions.
+I'm looking at you VPNs
+-

+## Cybersecurity Recommendations

+- Download and use Signal.
+Text/SMS simply has gone too far in its use.
+- Use a password manager
+	- Bitwarden
+	- Proton Pass
+	- 1Password
+- Make better passwords.
+You should only need to memorize the one for your password manager
+- Use cyber deception in places with sensitive data that hackers would love to get their hands on.
+- Pay money to things you can trust and support and don't circumvent it.
+	- Don't download things illegally.
+These are almost always filled with viruses

 ## Privacy Recommendations

 - Uninstall apps that waste your time.
 - Turn off all notifications that are not urgent.
 - Use a browser that doesn’t save your data, or remove extensions that give suggested recommendations.
+	- Use Firefox or Brave
+- Search engines
+	- SearX
+	- Brave Search
+	- Startpage
+	- Duckduckgo
+	- Google (with all of the privacy settings turned up to 10)
 - Don’t accept recommended videos on YouTube.
 (Instead, pick your own.)
 - Fact check your sources before you share something on social media.
 (In particular, avoid content that strikes an emotional response.)
 - You vote with your clicks.
 Only click things you actually care about.